Do you accept phone or faxed orders?

 If you wish to phone your order through please remember to speak slowly enough ( to give us time to write), have the product codes and names, sizes, quantities and credit card details, delivery address etc. Sandy usually answers between 9.00 am and 2.30 pm on (07) 3855 1555 however please leave a message if we are decanting and packaging up orders.

 Once again however we highly recommend ordering through this secure ecommerce website or emailing your order to email@example.com

 Who do you use to send my order?

 Freight Charges are determined by the weight of the goods being sent and the destination.
 To simplify these we have decided to use set freight charges depending on the weight.
 They range from $10 Australia wide for up to 500 grams.
 The very heaviest package to most parts of Australia (22 kg) would be usually $ 25 ( please see below).
-We generally use Couriers Please as our Courier Company and in most cases this will be the fastest way to get your order to you.
+We generally use Couriers Please as our courier company and in most cases this will be the fastest way to get your order to you in a city.
 In certain cases we will use Australia Post, especially in extremely rural areas and also if the shipping address for the order is a PO Box.
 Occasionally for packages over 5kg we may have to charge an additional fee depending on the destination as heavy goods between 5kg and 22kg can incur additional weight charges from carriers.

 How much can fit in a satchel?

 A lot can!
 As an approximation if you are ordering a 20ml bottle it will weigh about 60 grams so 20ml bottles x 8 would weigh about 480 grams, allow on top of this for packaging and usually a box and this should fit in a 500gram satchel.

 Sometimes we need to go up the next size if you are ordering larger bottles for example 500ml bottles as we have to make sure that we can protect your oil with as much packaging as needed to prevent a breakage.

 What happens if my order hasn’t arrived yet?